November 19, 2022

 Water Heater in Sacramento, CA

 Having ready access to hot water is so fundamental to modern life that we often neglect to appreciate its significance.
-We put it to good use in the bathroom for a variety of purposes, including washing our dishes, our clothes, and ourselves.
+We put it to good use for a variety of purposes, including washing our dishes, our clothes, and ourselves.
+What may surprise you is just how important the water heater recovery rate is to your hot water access.

 What Does Recovery Rate Mean?

 The recovery rate of a water heater is its capacity to produce hot water after some time has elapsed.
-Several factors, including the wattage of the heating elements or burner size, the efficiency of the system, the required temperature rise, and the time over which the recovery rate is calculated, will determine how much hot water is produced.
+Several factors determine your heater’s production of hot water.
+These include the wattage of the heating elements or burner size, the efficiency of the system, and much more.

 Water Heater Recovery Types

 Recovery rates will differ between the types of heaters.
-A typical 40-gallon gas water heater will recover more than 30 gallons of water, which will reach 100 degrees in one hour.
+A typical 40-gallon gas water heater will recover more than 30 gallons of water.
+This water will usually reach 100 degrees in about one hour.
 The better gas heaters will recover 100% of storage capacity in an hour, even if the storage capacity is small.

-The findings are provided to the reader in terms of the EF number of the unit.
 The better the EF rating, the higher the quality of the product.
-In light of the current energy crisis, some money may be saved by using a tank that has a lower storage capacity but can recover its contents more quickly.
+You may be able to save money by using a tank that has a lower storage capacity, but faster recovery.

 Tips for Choosing a Water Heater